All Products

 RowQueryCriteria criteria = new RowQueryCriteria("<TABLE_NAME>");

-// Specify the columns to be returned.
+// Specify the columns that you want to return.

 criteria.addColumnsToGet("col1");